mziyabo/mziyabo.github.io/_pages/about.md

 </figure> -->
 {:/}

-Hi, I'm mziyabo.
-I write [articles](/articles) and do some [projects](#Projects) in my off time.
-I have worked as a .NET Developer and I'm currently a Cloud Engineer at AWS.
+mziyabo's Blog: Cloud Engineer at AWS, .NET Developer and Boston Celtics fan.
+I write [articles](/articles) and do some [projects](#Projects) on the side.

 ### Projects